We’re having a great potato season again in the garden this year; so we get to try lots of recipes using potatoes.

 I’ve made it now with Prairie Blush, Caribe, Yukon Gem, and Yukon Gold potatoes; and it’s been delicious every time.

 - 2 lbs Yukon Gold Potatoes (6 to 8 potatoes)

 - 2 tablespoons tarragon or white wine vinegar

-Cover the potatoes with water in a pot and bring to a boil.
-Simmer for 15 to 30 minutes, depending on size, or until tender when pierced with a fork.
+- Cover the potatoes with water in a pot and bring to a boil.
+Simmer for 15 - 30 minutes, until tender when pierced with a fork.
 Place in a colander to drain, and cover with a towel to steam for 10 minutes.
 When the potatoes are just cool enough to handle, peel and cut into 1/2 inch chunks.
 Place the potatoes in a mixing bowl.

 - While cooking the potatoes, combine the mayonnaise, lemon juice, vinegar, 2 teaspoons salt, and the pepper.
 Combine the dressing with the warm potatoes and mix well.
 Add the scallions, red onion, tarragon, and dill and mix to combine.